rodrigo-galba/UserMailService/README.md

 |:--:|
 |*diagram made with https://draw.io*|

-The project consists of three micro services:
+The project consists of three microservices:

 - User Service (this repository)
 - [Mail Service]